 On 3 April 2020, the Swiss Federal Council approved various measures designed to guarantee the supply of medical articles that are crucial for preventing and combating the coronavirus disease COVID-19.

-According to the Ordinance 3 on Measures to Combat the Coronavirus (COVID-19, COVID-19 Ordinance 3, SR 818.101.24) in the fight against the new coronavirus SARS-CoV-2 Swissmedic can, following a risk assessment, grant exemptions for the placing on the market of medical devices that are urgently needed to combat the COVID-19 epidemic, even if the required conformity assessment procedure according to Art.
-10 of the Medical Devices Ordinance (MedDO, SR 812.213) has not been performed or completed.
+According to the Ordinance 3 on Measures to Combat the Coronavirus (COVID-19, COVID-19 Ordinance 3, SR 818.101.24) in the fight against the new coronavirus SARS-CoV-2 Swissmedic can, following a risk assessment, grant exemptions for the placing on the market of medical devices that are urgently needed to combat the COVID-19 epidemic, even if the required conformity assessment procedure according to the Medical Devices Ordinance (MedDO, SR 812.213) has not been performed or completed.

 This option is designed to improve the supply of urgently needed medical devices for the treatment or detection of the disease (e.g. ventilators, surgical masks, COVID-19 in-vitro diagnostic devices).

 Non-conforming surgical masks placed on the market exclusively for non-medical purposes are exempted from the exemption authorization under certain conditions.
 You can find more information at this link:

 - Criteria for the evaluation of the application by Swissmedic

 As part of the risk assessment Swissmedic considers the following: